-House of the Dragon started off a bit slow but it is now setting the scene for the infamous Targaryen civil war known as Dance of Dragons.
-Rhaneyra is already emerging as a fan-favorite character.
+House of the Dragon started off a bit slow but the ending of Season 1 set the scene for the civil war known as Dance of Dragons and most fans are on Rhaenyra's side.
 But does Rhaenyra become queen in House of the Dragon?

 In the first episode of House of the Dragon, Rhaeynra is named heir to the iron throne after the death of her mother and baby brother - an event that led King Viserys to believe that he was never getting the son he'd hoped for.

-Of course, it's possible that Rhaenyra was named heir not only because her father finally realized her merit but also because of his fallout with his opportunistic brother, Daemon who was heir apparent as long as Viserys didn't have a son.
+Of course, it's possible that Rhaenyra was named heir not only because her father finally realized her merit but also because of his fallout with his opportunistic brother, Daemon who was heir apparent at the time.

-So, is the iron throne still Rhaenyra's fate?
+So, is the Iron Throne still in Rhaenyra's fate?